miRkwood-RNA/miRkwood/miRkwood_installation.md

 considered position 0 (0-based position) and the feature does not include the stop position.

 You can convert a BAM file into the needed BED format with our custom script:
-> sudo docker run -v /your/mapping/repertory/:/home/mapping/ \
+> sudo docker run -v /your/mapping/repertory/:/MAPPING/ \
 >     iguigon/mirkwood \
->     ./mirkwood-bam2bed.pl \
+>     mirkwood-bam2bed.pl \
->     --in /home/mapping/input.bam \
+>     --in MAPPING/input.bam \
->     --bed /home/mapping/output.bed \
+>     --bed MAPPING/output.bed \
 >     --min 18 \
 >     --max 25

-Type the following command for detailed help on the command options: sudo docker run iguigon/mirkwood ./mirkwood-bam2bed.pl --help
+Type the following command for detailed help on the command options: sudo docker run iguigon/mirkwood mirkwood-bam2bed.pl --help

 Here is an example of command line for smallRNAseq pipeline:

-> sudo docker run -v /your/mapping/repertory/:/home/mapping/ \
+> sudo docker run -v /your/mapping/repertory/:/MAPPING/ \
 >     iguigon/mirkwood \
->     ./mirkwood-bed.pl \
+>     mirkwood-bed.pl \
->     --input /home/mapping/input/sample.bed \
+>     --input /MAPPING/input/sample.bed \
->     --output /home/mapping/output/results_smallRNAseq \
+>     --output /MAPPING/output/results_smallRNAseq \
->     --genome /home/mapping/input/my_genome.fasta \
+>     --genome /MAPPING/input/my_genome.fasta \
->     --mirbase /home/mapping/input/my_mirbase_file.gff3 \
+>     --mirbase /MAPPING/input/my_mirbase_file.gff3 \
->     --gff /home/mapping/input/my_annotations_file.gff \
+>     --gff /MAPPING/input/my_annotations_file.gff \
 >     --min-read-positions-nb 0 --max-read-positions-nb 5 --align

-Type the following command for detailed help on the command options: sudo docker run iguigon/mirkwood ./mirkwood-bed.pl --help
+Type the following command for detailed help on the command options: sudo docker run iguigon/mirkwood mirkwood-bed.pl --help

-With the -v /your/mapping/repertory/:/home/mapping/ parameter, Docker will mount your local folder /your/mapping/repertory/ into the container under /home/mapping/.
+With the -v /your/mapping/repertory/:/MAPPING/ parameter, Docker will mount your local folder /your/mapping/repertory/ into the container under /MAPPING/.
 Make sure you have stored all your needed input files in this folder.
 Results files will be stored here as well.